More Ideas Than Time

 Congratulations, you have a business!

 The trick is, once you’ve found a “good market”, and have a product or service that people want (better if they tell you they can’t live without it), then the challenge ISN’T actually innovation.
 It’s optimization.
-Once we know who’s going to buy our service and what they want it for, we need to work to improve that “product-market fit” so that we become more valuable to those clients and find ways to increase what they are paying us.
-We need to consider how and why we are saying “no” to our existing customers, and think about what they are buying elsewhere in order to get more revenue from the market we’re in.
-At this stage of the game, our innovation needs to stay closer to home!
+Once we know who will buy our service and what they want it for, we need to work to improve that “product-market fit” so that we become more valuable to those clients and find ways to increase what they are paying us.
+We need to consider how and why we are saying “no” to our existing customers and think about what they are buying elsewhere in order to get more revenue from the market we’re in.
+At this stage, our innovation needs to stay closer to home!

-While it may not “feel” right, here’s the trick: to get started, you have to try a lot of things; to GROW you need to do a smaller set of things, over and over, so that you get really good at those things!
+While it may not “feel” right, here’s the trick: to get started, you have to try many things; to GROW, you need to do a smaller set of things, over and over, so that you get really good at those things!
 Survival depends on innovation, but growth depends on optimization.

 Optimization is hard for many business owners to do!
 We get bored!
 We want to try NEW things.
-Doing a small set of things over and over doesn’t feel like we’re making progress—or it feels like the progress is too slow.
-But if we’ve actually found our “business”, growth will come from just doing more of that business, and doing it better!
+Doing a small set of things repeatedly doesn’t feel like we’re making progress—or it feels like the progress is too slow.
+But if we’ve actually found our “business”, growth will come from just doing more of that business and doing it better!

 That doesn’t mean there aren’t problems to solve!
-Doing things over and over means that there are opportunities to create systems, checklists, automation, measurements, reviews, etc. that make all those repeat tasks happen more quickly, more easily, and with fewer errors.
-It means sweating the small stuff that you were glossing over in the rush to survive.
-It means digging deeper to optimize your marketing and bring in more highly targeted leads.
+Doing things over and over means that there are opportunities to create systems, checklists, automation, measurements, reviews, etc., that make all those repeat tasks happen more quickly, more easily, and with fewer errors.
+It means sweating the small stuff you glossed over in a rush to survive.
+It means digging deeper to optimize your marketing and attract more highly targeted leads.

-So what I’m saying is, those dagger eyes that your team is throwing your way might just be justified!
-If you can’t tell if those eyes are justified or not, here’s some quick questions you can ask yourself to determine if your latest “idea” should ever even be mentioned to your team.
+So those dagger eyes that your team is throwing your way might just be justified!
+If you can’t tell if those eyes are justified or not, here are some quick questions you can ask yourself to determine if your latest “idea” should ever even be mentioned to your team.